twmeehan/matter-tests/README.md

 * formulated analytically as level sets (signed distance functions)
 * or imported as `.vdb` level sets files using [OpenVDB](https://www.openvdb.org/)

 Analytical objects can be specified as a derived class from the general `ObjectGeneral` class.
 An example of this is `ObjectBump` which provides the terrain of a smooth bump used in the flow experiments in [Viroulet et al. (2017)](https://doi.org/10.1017/jfm.2017.41).
-For the very common case of an axis-aligned plate, an `ObjectPlate` class has been made separate from `ObjectGeneral` class for speed and convenience.
-In `ObjectPlate`, you can also assign a speed (and controls on the time-evolution of the speed) of the plate.
+For the very common case of an axis-aligned plate, an `ObjectPlate` class has been made separate from `ObjectGeneral` class for efficiency and convenience.
+In `ObjectPlate`, you can also assign a speed to the plate, as well as controls on the time-evolution of the speed.
 Any plate must either a `top`, `bottom`, `front`, `back`, `left` or `right`.
-Its usage can be seen in the default example in `mpm.cpp` where it is used to simple set the ground (y = 0).

-A terrain/object from a `.vdb` is stored in an instance of the `ObjectVdb` class which is also derived from `ObjectGeneral`.
+A terrain/object from a `.vdb` is stored in an instance of the `ObjectVdb` class which is derived from `ObjectGeneral`.
 Examples of `.vdb`-files are found in the folder `levelsets`.

-Note that all `ObjectGeneral` instances must be added to the std::vector `objects` and `ObjectPlate` instances are added to the std::vector `plates`.
+Note that all `ObjectGeneral` instances must be added to the vector `objects` and `ObjectPlate` instances are added to the vector `plates`.

 #### Saving simulation data

-The directory to save the output data is specified by the user in `mpm.cpp`.
+The directory to save the output data is specified by the user in the setup file `mpm.cpp`.
 Particle data is saved as **binary PLY-files** (using [tinyply](https://github.com/ddiakopoulos/tinyply)) with the format (`particles_fX.ply`) where X represents the frame number (from 0 to `end_frame` as specified by the user).

 We recommend [SideFX's Houdini](https://www.sidefx.com) for visualization the particle data.
 In the file `visualize.hipnc` in the `postprocess` directory, we show how to make a simple visualization of the data.
 Some simple post-processing can also be done directly in Houdini.
-PLY files can also be easily imported in Python for post-processing.
+PLY files can also be easily read by Python.
 This is shown in the file `load_ply.py` which can be found in the `postprocess` directory.

-Optionally, the grid data can also be saved if `save_grid = true`.
+Optionally, the grid data can be saved if `save_grid = true`.
 Then, the grid data is saved as `grid_fX.ply`.
 By default, the grid data is not saved.

 #### Key parameters and options